5 Software Overview

 1. Select another Move Arm command.

-2. As we did in the first step, use the Space to move the robot to the pick position and create a new Single Position as a variable in the space.
+2. As we did in the first step, use the Space to move the robot to the pick position that you want, and create a new Single Position as a variable in the space.

 3. Select From Space.